9JPN

 46 Hiragana alphabet

-Myself - introducing, age, birthday
+Myself - introducing, numbers, age, birthday

 Term 2

-Myself - nationality, place to live
+Myself - nationality, place to live, favourite food

 Term 3